 Like any other community, people fell in love, and broke up.
 They agreed and disagreed, formed cliques and clubs and friends.
 They supported, and also, they hurt each other.

-People got angry, people cried (there could have been an acronym for it, “COL”).
+People got angry, people cried (there should have been an acronym for it, “COL”).
 People got sick.
 They shared their experiences with cancer, and AIDS and addiction.
-Someone we all knew only under the user name, Wildheart, until her sister came on and told us her real name was Diana, passed, and we mourned.
+Someone we all knew only under the user name, Wildheart, until her sister came on and told us her real name was Diana, passed away, and we mourned.
 We mourned for people we had never met.

 But I didn’t think it could be this real.
 I didn’t think it could be real enough for murder.
-And I never would have thought it would be me taking another person’s life.
-I try hard to justify it to myself, worry about whether I’ll get caught and wonder what I have became.
+And I never would have thought that I would be the one to take another’s life.
+I try to justify it to myself, worry about whether I’ll get caught and what I have become.

 As a man that likes to see both sides, I argue most with certainty.
 What attracted him to me in the first place, was exactly what annoyed him about me in the end.